 Professor Prue Chiles

-Prof of Architectural Design Research
+Professor of Architectural Design Research and Acting Director of Architecture

 - Email: firstname.lastname@example.org